DILiS-lab/pepermint/README.md

-# PeptiNet
+# PEPerMINT
-PeptiNet (PEPTide Imputation Network) is a graph-based deep neural network for the imputation of peptide abundance values in mass-spectrometry-based proteomics datasets.
+PEPerMINT (PEPtide Mass spectrometry Imputation NeTwork)) is a graph-based deep neural network for the imputation of peptide abundance values in mass-spectrometry-based proteomics datasets.

 ## Installation
-The implementation as well as evaluation of PeptiNet is mostly based on our [PyProteoNet Python framework](https://github.com/Tobias314/pyproteonet) which is included into this repository as submodule.
+The implementation as well as evaluation of PEPerMINT is mostly based on our [PyProteoNet Python framework](https://github.com/Tobias314/pyproteonet) which is included into this repository as submodule.

-To install PeptiNet first clone this repository together with the PyProteoNet submodule using the following command:
+To install PEPerMINT first clone this repository together with the PyProteoNet submodule using the following command:

 `git clone --recurse-submodules git@github.com:Tobias314/peptinet.git`